Anyway, here's the letter:

 2) As you might have guessed if you have been following Mr. Gorbachev's career for the past few years, the Cold War is over.
 The bankers won.

 3) Our current Worldwide Existential Threat is global warming, which many of you are going to hear about for the first time this summer (1988).
 Some people deny it exists.
 Let me note that summer temperatures in Australia now reach the 110s and 120s (Fahrenheit), and the Arctic Ocean is nearly ice-free for part of the year.

 4) Japan has not become the world's leading economy.
 China is going to be taking that role, unless they poison all of their air and water first.

-5) Sub-Saharan Africa was pretty messy in the 1990s, with a frightening genocide in one country and a war in another country that has killed over 3 million people.
-Currently, though, the continent is experiencing 5% annual economic growth, and there's a big amateur film industry in Nigeria, of all places.
+5) Sub-Saharan Africa was pretty messy in the 1990s, with a frightening genocide in one country and a war in another country that has killed over three million people.
+Currently, though, the continent is experiencing 5 percent annual economic growth, and there's a big amateur film industry in Nigeria, of all places.